From ancient history to modern art, explore the city with our list of the 50 best museums and galleries in London.

 Discover the realities of modern wartime history at IWM London, from the First World War to the present day.
-Its permanent displays include Curiosities of War, The Holocaust Exhibition and the First World War Galleries.
+Its permanent displays include Peace and Security, The Holocaust Exhibition and the First World War Galleries.

 Explore our planet's living wonders at the Natural History Museum.
 Inside the striking building, favourites include the Dinosaurs gallery, the blue whale model and the state-of-the-art Darwin Centre, where you can see hundreds of specimens as well as scientists at work.

 Get hands-on at the Science Museum's interactive galleries and simulators.
 Trace the journey of scientific breakthroughs, then visit the in-house IMAX 3D cinema and take a trip deep underwater or zoom high up into space.

 Uncover the fascinating history of the capital at the Museum of London.
 Explore the life of the city from prehistoric times, through Roman and Medieval rule, plague and fire, to Victorian London and the present day global city.

 Don't miss Tate Modern, the iconic power-station-turned-art-gallery, which houses modern and contemporary art from round the world.
 See the latest installation in the massive Turbine Hall and admire works by Picasso, Bourgeois, Warhol, Rothko and more.